refinedev/refine/documentation/docs/api-references/providers/auth-provider.md

 <br/>

-Data that `getPermissions` resolves with is accesible by [`usePermissions`](#) hook.
+Data that `getPermissions` resolves with is accesible by the [`usePermissions`](#) hook.

-For example if only admins must be able to create new posts from list page.
+For example let's say that only the admins must be able to create new posts from the list page.
 `<List>` can show a button for creating new posts.
-If it's required that only admins can create new posts, this button must be only accessible to users who has `"admin"` role.
+If it's required that only admins can create new posts, this button must be only accessible to users who has the `"admin"` role.

 ```tsx title="pages/post/list"
 import { List, usePermissions } from "@pankod/refine";